PxCxio/nvim/ReadMe.md

 # My Neovim Configuration

-This repository contains my personal Neovim configuration, offering a streamlined and efficient development environment.
+This repository contains my personal Neovim configuration, With added code from the kickstart.lua and Some personal keys like Visual Around Function DAF, And Freeze Row <Leader>FR that emulates freeze row from excel/sheets with automatic splits. offering a streamlined and efficient development environment.

 ## Installation